 Inhaled The material can cause respiratory irritation in some persons.
 The body's response to such irritation can cause further lung damage.
-Inhalation of vapours, aerosols (mists, fumes) or dusts, generated by the material during the course of normal handling, may be damaging to the health of the individual.
-Ingestion The material can produce chemical burns within the oral cavity and gastrointestinal tract following ingestion.
-Accidental ingestion of the material may be damaging to the health of the individual.
-Skin Contact The material can produce chemical burns following direct contact with the skin.
+The material has NOT been classified by EC Directives or other classification systems as "harmful by inhalation".
+This is because of the lack of corroborating animal or human evidence.
+Ingestion The material can produce severe chemical burns within the oral cavity and gastrointestinal tract following ingestion.
+The material has NOT been classified by EC Directives or other classification systems as "harmful by ingestion".
+This is because of the lack of corroborating animal or human evidence.
+Skin Contact The material can produce severe chemical burns following direct contact with the skin.
 Skin contact is not thought to have harmful health effects (as classified under EC Directives); the material may still produce health damage following entry through wounds, lesions or abrasions.
 Open cuts, abraded or irritated skin should not be exposed to this material Entry into the blood-stream, through, for example, cuts, abrasions or lesions, may produce systemic injury with harmful effects.
 Examine the skin prior to the use of the material and ensure that any external damage is suitably protected.
-Eye The material can produce chemical burns to the eye following direct contact.
+Eye The material can produce severe chemical burns to the eye following direct contact.
 Vapours or mists may be extremely irritating.
 If applied to the eyes, this material causes severe eye damage.
 Chronic Repeated or prolonged exposure to corrosives may result in the erosion of teeth, inflammatory and ulcerative changes in the mouth and necrosis (rarely) of the jaw.
 Bronchial irritation, with cough, and frequent attacks of bronchial pneumonia may ensue.
 Long-term exposure to respiratory irritants may result in airways disease, involving difficulty breathing and related whole-body problems.

-Substance accumulation, in the human body, may occupational exposure. cent following repeated of folig-term 1-(Piperidin- ΤΟΧΙΟΙΤΥ IRRITATION 4-ylcarbonyl)azepane Not Available Not Available Legend: 1.
+Substance accumulation, in the human body, may occur and may cause some concern following repeated or long-term occupational exposure.
+S-Isopropyl TOXICITY IRRITATION chlorothioformate Not Available Not Available

+Legend: 1.
 Value obtained from Europe ECHA Registered Substances - Acute toxicity 2.
 Value obtained from manufacturer's SDS.
-Unless otherwise specified data extracted from RTECS - Register of Toxic Effect of chemical Substances 1-(Piperidin- 4-ylcarbonyl)azepane Asthma-like symptoms may continue for months or even years after exposure to the material ends.
-This may be due to a non-allergic condition known as reactive airways dysfunction syndrome (RADS) which can occur after exposure to high levels of highly irritating compound.
-Main criteria for diagnosing RADS include the absence of previous airways disease in a non-atopic individual, with sudden onset of persistent asthma-like symptoms within minutes to hours of a documented exposure to the irritant.
-Other criteria for diagnosis of RADS include a reversible airflow pattern on lung function tests, moderate to severe bronchial hyperreactivity on methacholine challenge testing, and the lack of minimal lymphocytic inflammation, without eosinophilia.
-RADS (or asthma) following an irritating inhalation is an infrequent disorder with rates related to the concentration of and duration of exposure to the irritating substance.
-On the other hand, industrial bronchits is a disorder that occurs as a result of exposure due to high concentrations of irritating substance (often particles) and is completely reversible after exposure ceases.
-The disorder is characterized by difficulty breathing, cough and mucus production.
-Acute Toxicity ✓ Carcinogenicity × Skin Irritation/Corrosion × Reproductivity × Serious Eye Damage/Irritation STOT - Single Exposure × Respiratory or Skin sensitisation × STOT - Repeated Exposure × Mutagenicity × Aspiration Hazard ×
+Unless otherwise specified data extracted from RTECS - Register of Toxic Effect of chemical Substances

+S-Isopropyl chlorothioformate non-allergic condition known as reactive airways highly irritating compound.
+Main criteria for diagno individual, with sudden onset of persistent asthma irritant.
+Other criteria for diagnosis of RADS inclu bronchial hyperreactivity on methacholine challen eosinophilia.
+RADS (or asthma) following an irrita and duration of exposure to the irritating substanc exposure due to high concentrations of irritating s The disorder is characterized by difficulty breathin osing RADS include the absence a-like symptoms within minutes in de a reversible airflow pattern or nge testing, and the lack of minin ting inhalation is an infrequent of ce.
+On the other hand, industrial substance (often particles) and is e of previous airways disease in a non-atopic to hours of a documented exposure to the h lung function tests, moderate to severe nal lymphocytic inflammation, without lisorder with rates related to the concentration of bronchitis is a disorder that occurs as a result of s completely reversible after exposure ceases.
+Acute Toxicity ✓ Carcinogenicity × Skin Irritation/Corrosion ¥ Reproductivity × Serious Eye Damage/Irritation ~ STOT - Single Exposure ~ Respiratory or Skin sensitisation × STOT - Repeated Exposure × × Aspiration Hazard ×

-Data available to make classification
+Legend: X - Data either not available or does not fill the criteria for classification ✓ - Data available to make classification